 A theatrical production about homelessness in America.

-When a woman meets a homeless man she thinks she recognizes, she wonders if his life would have been different had he made different choices.
+When a woman meets a homeless man she thinks she recognizes, she wonders how his life would have changed had he made different choices.
 Was he really a hero like he claims to have been?
 If he wasn't on the streets, where would he be?
 From these questions, we take a journey through the various universes in which Lyman would have existed, and we learn the truth about how choices affect destiny and what it really means to be a hero.

 "If we could accept the truth that all homeless people are capable of being heroes and all people are capable of being homeless, then perhaps homelessness could once and for all be solved."